Vox VT100X Modeling Combo Guitar Amplifier 100W

 - Effects: 13

 - Input: 1 x 1/4", 1 x 1/8" (Aux)

-- Outputs: 1 x 1/8"
+- Output: 1 x 1/8" (Headphones)

 - Weight: 41.67 lbs.

+A few users feel that the amp does not respond well to their analog pedals, mostly because of the lack of effects loop.
+While others feel that the effects are a bit limited in quantity and control, they wish at least a tap tempo button.
 There are a few who have minor qualms about the amp's control and software.
 The amp is also a bit on the heavy side, but this is to be expected given that it is rated at 100W.

 For the money, the Vox VT100X gives you more than amp modeling, it has real tube preamp circuitry, 100W of power and a 12" speaker.
 It is a great buy for those looking for a loud and versatile combo amp.